ohlab/GRiD/README.md

 NOTE: bacteria genomes must be in fasta format and must have either .fasta, .fa or .fna extensions.

 # OUTPUT
-`single` module
-Two output files are generated
+`single module` - two output files are generated
 - A plot (.pdf) showing coverage information across the genome
 - A table of results (.txt) displaying growth rate (GRiD), 95% confidence interval, unrefined GRiD value, species heterogeneity, genome coverage, dnaA/ori ratio, and ter/dif ratio.
 Species heterogeneity is a metric estimating the degree to which closely related strains/species contributes to variance in growth predictions (range between 0 - 1 where 0 indicate no heterogeneity).
 In most bacteria genomes, dnaA is located in close proximity to the ori whereas replication typically terminates at/near dif sequence.
 Thus, the closer dnaA/ori and ter/dif ratios are to one, the more likely the accuracy of GRiD scores.

-`multiplex` module
-Two output files are generated per sample
+`multiplex module` - two output files are generated per sample
 - A heatmap (.pdf), displaying growth rate (GRiD) from genomes above the coverage cutoff with hierachical clustering.
 - A table of results (.txt) displaying growth rate (GRiD) of genomes above the coverage cutoff, unrefined GRiD value, species heterogeneity, and genome coverage.
 If -m flag is set, all tables will be merged into a single matrix file called "merged_table.txt".